CAS-LRJ/ISS-Docs/docs/Planning/index.md

 - navigating uncommon edge cases.

-## Motion Planning
+## Motion Planning<a name="motion"/>

 ### Objective
 The last stage of the planning module workflow is motion planning, whose aim is to chart a trajectory that is both safe and consistent for the vehicle, reflecting the behavior objectives and staying within the vehicle's dynamic and kinematic constraints.

 ### Inputs
-To produce a smooth trajectory for the vehicle, the motion planning needs mutiple types of data, like
+To produce a smooth trajectory for the vehicle, the motion planning needs multiple types of data, like
 - the intended behavior established by the behavior planning;
 - the present vehicle state (such as position, speed, and acceleration);
 - the road map details; and